saintasia/portfolio/src/pages/project-management/index.md

 ##Final Thoughts

-Copy, terminology and text in your designs are just as important as visual elements, and should be treated and tested as such
+Copy, terminology, and text in your designs are just as important as visual elements and should be treated and tested as such

-Users carry their mental models from other applications and it can be difficult for them to abandon them even if they may not be the best to refer to, you should always try and find the middle grownd for such cases
+Users carry their mental models from other applications and it can be difficult for them to abandon them even if they may not be the best to refer to, you should always try and find the middle ground for such cases

 Even if sometimes users seem to give feedbacks that conflicts other testers, with careful consideration you can always find common denominators that you can focus and improve on.